 What is the Swift communication system?

-What is swift?
+What is Swift system?

-The swift communication system is a secure message system.
+The Swift communication system is a secure message system.
 It is used by banks to notify other banks of the status of transactions between them.

 We can make an